Rubia Gallega

-The Rubia Gallega, Rubia Galega, is a Spanish breed of cattle native to the autonomous community of Galicia in north-western Spain.
+The Rubia Gallega is a Spanish breed of cattle native to the autonomous community of Galicia in north-western Spain.
 It is raised mainly for meat.
 It is distributed throughout Galicia, with about 75% of the population concentrated in the province of Lugo.
 The coat may be red-blond, wheaten, or cinnamon-coloured.

 History

 A herdbook was established in 1933.
 In the twentieth century there was some cross-breeding with stock of the Portuguese Barrosã, the Braunvieh and Simmental of Switzerland, and the British Shorthorn.

-The total registered Rubia Gallega population at the end of 2015 was 39,971, of which almost all were in Galicia.
+The total registered Rubia Gallega population at the end of 2015 was 39971, of which almost all were in Galicia.
 The cattle are distributed throughout the autonomous community, with about 75% of the population concentrated in Lugo.
 It is found particularly at altitudes above about 550 m in the mountainous areas of the northern part of the province, including the Serra da Carba, the Serra de Lourenzá, and the Serra de Xistral.